Walter S. Zapotoczny Jr.: Career

 Zapotoczny worked as an Assistant Superintendent with the Pennsylvania Department of Transportation and later founded Advanced Management Systems, Inc. specializing in operations management and productivity improvement.
 He rejoined the Pennsylvania Army National Guard as a part-time soldier, focusing on aviation operations, and transitioned to active duty in November 1993, with his military career culminating in the role of Command Historian for the 28th Infantry Division.
 In that capacity he documented the division’s history and collected materials from combat operations.

 His work took him to World War I and II battlefields across Europe, memorials in Luxembourg, Belgium, Germany, Egypt, and France, and the Dachau and Flossenbürg Nazi concentration camps in Germany.
 His expertise focuses on the Battle of the Bulge, comprehensive Holocaust studies, and analysis of events that transcend beyond the boundaries of individual states, regions, and cultures.
 Zapotoczny conducted interviews with military veterans, some of which are archived at the Library of Congress and the 28th Infantry Division Association.

 Following his retirement in 2009, Zapotoczny and his wife relocated to Los Barriles, Baja California, Mexico.
 While in Mexico, he served on the East Cape Arts Association board advisory committee and taught the East Cape writers' workshops while working as the managing editor of East Capers, a regional magazine.
 Zapotoczny contributed articles to Destine Cabo focusing on the culture and history of Baja California, where his work on local history was featured.
 He later returned to the United States to continue academic and consulting work.

 Education

 Zapotoczny earned a Bachelor of Arts in World Military History and a Master of Arts in Global History from American Public University.
 He holds a Doctorate in History, a Master of Arts in Theological Studies, and a Graduate Certificate in Strategic Communications from Liberty University.
-He is also a graduate of the U.S. Army Sergeants Major Academy.
+He is also a graduate of the U.S. Army Sergeants Major Academy and the U.S. Army Battle Staff NCO Course.